All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 They shared another handful of minutes as Mokuba crept dangerously to victory and replacing high scores.

 Euneya registered she was, again, short on time and rose.
 "Mokuba, I have to go now.
-It was fun playing with you."
+It was nice meeting you."
 She waved.

 "Hey, why did you do that?"